 - Find a safe place Resist the urge to swap information immediately.
 Instead, work quickly to get yourself and others out of harm’s way.
-If your car is drivable, move it into an emergency lane or onto the shoulder.
+If your car is drivable after the car accident, move it into an emergency lane or onto the shoulder.
 Turn on your hazard lights, and—if you can do so safely—set out flares or reflectors.

 - Hold the apologies Even if you think you’re at fault, accepting blame can complicate your claims process.